-There have been numerous reports citing that Organic Foods are a consumer fad that wont last.
-This couldn’t be farther from the truth as America is changing to a more health conscious country.
+There have been numerous reports citing that Organic Foods are a consumer fad that won’t last.
+This couldn’t be farther from the truth as America is changing to a more health-conscious country.
 This new generation is more concerned about personal health and their environmental footprint and it shows in purchasing habits.
 Companies such as Wholefoods are reaping the benefits with a sales increase of nearly 3 billion this last quarter.

 Understanding the Consumer:

-Today’s consumer has become increasingly aware and concerned about their effect on the environment and better relate to companies that have the best interest for the environment and their personal health.
+Today’s consumer has become increasingly aware and concerned about their effect on the environment and better relate to companies that have the best interest of the environment and their personal health.
 With the onset of the Social Media age, now more than ever consumers crave personal relationships with brands.
 They want to be able to identify with companies that embody their personal values and ideas.
-Brands have become an extension of ones self and in the mind of the consumer, an organic product is healthy, socially responsible, and environmentally friendly.
+Brands have become an extension of one’s self and in the mind of the consumer, an organic product is healthy, socially responsible, and environmentally friendly.

 Creating an Organic Culture:

 The Organic industry grew nearly 10% last year and has continuously grown each year.
 Companies such as Whole Foods and Trader Joes have had great success in sales by understanding the organic market.
 They have created an organic culture within their company that consumers embody in their daily lives.
 Creating this culture can increase sales astronomically, just look at Apple.